 Once you have determined which Portable Oxygen Concentrator best fulfills your prescription, you can begin looking for a device that will help to improve your lifestyle.
 Chances are, there may be more than one choice of Portable Oxygen Concentrator that will work clinically, so we encourage you to further narrow your search by looking at the following features:

-We hope our site is informative but we understand that you may have questions and encourage you to please contact us toll-free @ 1-800-958-0192 or you may email us at email@example.com.
-We will help you every step of the way in choosing the best portable oxygen concentrator which fits your budget and is best for you medically.
+We hope our website is informative but we understand that you may have questions and encourage you to please contact us toll-free @ 1-800-958-0192 or you may email us at email@example.com.
+We will help you every step of the way in choosing the best portable oxygen concentrator which fits your budget and is best meets your doctor’s order.